 And some optional ingredients to take your rendang up a notch!

-P.S. if you appreciate spices as much as I do, check out my Creamy Tandoori Sauce Pasta recipe which combines Indian spices and the creamy comfort of pasta!
+P.S.
+If you appreciate spices as much as I do, check out my Creamy Tandoori Sauce Pasta or Tandoori Vegetables recipe!

 How to Make Vegan Rendang

-1. Prep the spice paste: Peel your garlic, shallot, and ginger.
+1. Prep the rendang paste: Peel your garlic, shallot, and ginger.
 Then cut off the top of the Spanish peppers.

 2. Blend: Despite the many ingredients required which could be a little bit intimidating, this is the only ‘real’ step in making your spice paste!
 So blend them all up together!